nyddogghr/sidekiq_heroku_autoscaler/README.md

 ## How it works

+### Thread

+Every time a job is inserted by a client (meaning the `call` method is used), the scaler will perform scaling in a thread.
+This is to prevent any long call to heroku, or a redis timeout...  from inserting and starting immediately a job.

 ### Maintenance mode

 The autoscaler will not scale if the application is in maintenance mode.
 This